-However, raw macadamia nuts have the advantage over olive oil that the fatty acids are more resistant to damage.
+However, raw macadamia nuts have the advantage over olive oil because fatty acids are more resistant to damage.

 With this in mind, you can always have a small supply in your bag, car, or desk.

-However, if you are on the road all day, you can quickly eat too many nuts on keto per day.
+However, if you are on the road all day, you can quickly eat too many nuts on keto daily.
 Therefore it is recommended to carry only a reasonable portion (we’ll dig into this later).